dantp-ai/devcontainer-ghactions-poetry/README.md

 ### 2. Open a PR with a new feature

+Similar to scenario 1, but pushing new devcontainer image is _skipped_ because the code changes are not merged to main ([see specification of](https://github.com/devcontainers/ci/blob/main/docs/github-action.md#inputs) `push` and `eventFilterForPush` inputs for `devcontainer/ci` action).

 ### 3. Add new Python libraries to the list of existing dependencies

+If we were to add a new Python library as part of our development, in step 4 of scenario 1 we would not get the virtual environment from the cache, but we would use the newly created one with the additional library and _push_ it to the cache.